isaacfungg/obsidian/2024s notes/BIOL 111/Week 5/June 11 - Lecture.md

 * Diagram that depicts the hypothesized evolutionary relationships amongst  species or other taxa
 	* We cannot know evolutionary relationships with absolute certainty.
 * Also called an evolutionary tree

+#### Principle of Parsimony
+- `Principle of Parsimony` is used to determine which tree represents the “best hypothesis”
+- Simply stated, parsimony is the assumption that the simplest explanation is most likely to be true

+### Test Questions
+Which taxa is B most closely related to – Taxa A or Taxa D?